-The Office of Early Childhood Education at TEA has responsibility for the department's key early learning investments as determined by the Commissioner of Education and the state legislature.
+The Early Childhood Education Division at TEA has responsibility for the department's key early learning investments as determined by the Commissioner of Education and the state legislature.
 For more information and resources, click on an icon below.

 Children are "ready" for school when families, schools, and communities work together to ensure they enter school with strong foundational knowledge and skills across 5 primary domains of development.
 Although separate, these domains are interconnected and development in one area reinforces development in the other.

 - Mathematics - Concepts and Thinking